Muntasir-Ayan/assignment-1/README.md

 - **Responsive Design**: Adaptable to all screen sizes including mobile, tablet, and desktop.
 - **Room Listings**: Showcase different room types with images, prices, and descriptions.
-- **Amenities Section**: Lists the hotel’s amenities like Wi-Fi, pool access, and gym facilities.
+- **Amenities Section**: Lists the hotel’s amenities like Kitchen, Dryer, Parking, washer and outdoor  facilities.
 - **Booking Form**: Allows users to submit booking inquiries with their contact details.
 - **Cross-browser Compatibility**: Works well on all major browsers including Chrome, Firefox, Safari, and Edge.